ember-best-practices/memory-leak-examples/exercises/exercise-1.md

 ## Key Takeaways

-* Use "Record Allocation Timeline" to identify the presence of memory leaks
+* Use "Record Allocation Timeline" to identify the presence of memory leaks.
-* Use "Take Heap Snapshot" to verify leaked objects and figure out why they're leaking
+* Use "Take Heap Snapshot" to verify leaked objects and figure out why they're leaking.
 * Do _NOT_ set non-primitive values on a class' `prototype`.
 Instead, initialize them during the class' instantiation.